 This funding opportunity announcement (FOA) is being issued by the U.S. Department of Energy's (DOE) Office of Energy Efficiency and Renewable Energy (EERE) Solar Energy Technologies Office (SETO).
-This FOA will advance the Biden Administration's goals to achieve carbon-pollution-free electricity by 2035 and "deliver an equitable, clean energy future, and put the United States on a path to achieve net-zero emissions, economy-wide, by no later than 2050"2 to the benefit of all Americans.
-The research and development (R&D) activities to be funded under this FOA will support the government-wide approach to the climate crisis by driving the innovation that can lead to the deployment of clean energy technologies, which are critical for climate protection.
+This FOA will advance the Biden Administration's goals to achieve carbon-pollution-free electricity by 2035 and "deliver an equitable, clean energy future, and put the United States on a path to achieve net-zero emissions, economy-wide, by no later than 2050" to the benefit of all Americans.

-This FOA will enable the development of novel technologies that help achieve SETO's research goals for concentrating solar-thermal power (CSP) and photovoltaic (PV) technologies, while advancing and accelerating market adoption of solar technologies.
-SIPS is an agile funding vehicle for SETO investments with two major aims: to investigate high-risk ideas that address a major technology barrier or open the possibility of a novel concept, and to attract new entrants into the applied solar R&D community.
+This FOA supports the administration goals laid out above by helping achieve SETO's research goals for concentrating solar-thermal power (CSP) and photovoltaic (PV) technologies, while advancing and accelerating market adoption of solar technologies.
+Small Innovative Projects in Solar (SIPS) is an agile funding vehicle for SETO investments with two major aims: to investigate highrisk ideas that address a major technology barrier or open the possibility of a novel concept, and to attract new entrants into the applied solar Research and Development (R&D) community.